Automated Valuation Model (AVM)

 - Loss mitigation

 Depending on the lenders underwriting the loan, certain AVM can sometime be used to replace an appraisal on a loan because it is cheaper and reduces the amount of time needed to close from days to seconds.
-AVM are typically accepted by lenders on refinances or HELOC where there is less risk involved.
+AVM are typically accepted by lenders on refinances or a home equity line of credit (HELOC) where there is less risk involved.